 Corollary: IS provides the Essence and Energy in Objects

-AIO is the original source and prime mover, and IS is its “avatar” in Reality.
+AIO is the original source and prime mover, and IS is its representation in Reality.
 As such, IS is the active force that provides the purpose and drive that keeps Reality moving onward and upward.
-All Objects require an ISish aspect that gives it it’s raison d’ etre — reason for being.
+All Objects require an ISish aspect that gives it a raison d’ etre — reason for being.

 Corollary: IT provides the Identity and Structure of Objects

 IT is the opposite of IS.
 IT imposes the boundaries, borders and constraints that limit the flow and expansion of ISish energy.
 IT is about establishing laws, rules and restrictions.
 IT identifies and measures parameters, attributes and characteristics.
 IT provides the structure on which the Form and Identity of All Objects are based.

 2) All Objects are subject to a larger “Host” Object